varshasachan/Product-Review/README.md

 # Functionalities Cover in the Project:-

-1).It is an Angular Applicaion which shows review of Particular Product as per the product_id and Viewer_id option selected by user.
+1).
+It is an Angular Applicaion which shows review of Particular Product as per the product_id and Viewer_id option selected by user.
-2).It Provides list of Reviews as per the product_id and viewer_id.
+2).
+It Provides list of Reviews as per the product_id and viewer_id.
-3).It provides pagination functionality (Maximum 3 reviews in one page).
+3).
+It provides pagination functionality (Maximum 3 reviews in one page).
-4).By Default only overall rating,title, comment, usefulness, reviewer name (only if friend = true)should be displayed in review details but there is one button of Show all details which displays all the ratings
+4).
+By Default only overall rating,title, comment, usefulness, reviewer name (only if friend = true)should be displayed in review details but there is one button of Show all details which displays all the ratings
-5).Ratings are diplayed in star format.
+5).
+Ratings are diplayed in star format.
-6).Loader is present which is displayed everytime when user fetches records as per product_id and viewer_id 7).Sort By functinality is present.
+6).
+Loader is present which is displayed everytime when user fetches records as per product_id and viewer_id 7).
+Sort By functinality is present.
 We can sort the reviews on the basis of Ratings, Usefulness & Connection_level (didn't used any plugin)